 The mayor next wrote, “If you feel at risk, then stay home.”
 If/then statements on their face are preferable to either/or statements.
 There is a choice.
 However, the mayor constructed only one of several if/then statements that could have been appropriate.
 He might have said, “If you feel you can’t wear a mask, then stay home” or “If you are uncomfortable in a store that does not require masks, then take your money and shop in the neighboring town where masks are required.

 Religion like politics has its either/ors and if/thens.
-An example is worship as I do or go to hell or everyone one knows the Bible is a metaphor.
-And then there are the determinists who believe that all events that happen are pre-ordained, and/or predestined to happen which to is the ultimate either or.
+An example is worship as I do or go to hell or everyone knows the Bible is a metaphor and can’t be read literally.
+And then there are the determinists who believe that all events that happen are pre-ordained, and/or predestined to happen which is the ultimate either or.

 Recently I found the following list of if/then statements on emergingmama.com

 If Jesus is Lord, then how must I respond to refugees?

 If Jesus is Lord, then how must I treat all neighbors?

 If Jesus is Lord, then telling the truth is important.

 If Jesus is Lord, then stealing from or deceiving others is wrong.

 If Jesus is Lord, then my allegiance is to the Kingdom of God.